-- Minimum or maximum fee schedule: a type of directed payment that sets parameters for the base payment rates that managed care plans pay for specified services.
-Most of these fee schedules require MCOs to pay providers no less than the FFS rate approved in the Medicaid state plan.
-Some states also use the Medicare fee schedule or another fee schedule established by the state to set minimum or maximum payment rates for providers. - Uniform rate increase: a type of directed payment that requires MCOs to pay a uniform dollar or percentage increase in payment above negotiated base payment rates.
-These types of arrangements are the most similar to supplemental payments in FFS. - VBP: a type of directed payment that requires MCOs to implement VBP models, such as pay-for-performance incentives, shared savings arrangements, or other alternative payment models.
-This category also includes arrangements that require MCOs to participate in multipayer or Medicaid-specific delivery system reforms.
+Minimum or maximum fee schedule: a type of directed payment that sets parameters for the base payment rates that managed care plans pay for specified services.
+MACPAC's prior review of directed payments found that most directed fee schedules required MCOs to pay providers no less than the FFS rate approved in the

+Medicaid state plan.
+Effective December 2020, CMS no longer requires states to submit preprints for fee schedules that require MCOs to pay providers no less than the FFS rate and so they are not included in our updated review (CMS 2020).
+States are still required to submit directed payment preprints for minimum or maximum fee schedules based on Medicare rates or another fee schedule established by the state.

+- Uniform rate increase: a type of directed payment that requires MCOs to pay a uniform dollar or percentage increase in payment above negotiated base payment rates.
+These types of arrangements are the most similar to supplemental payments in FFS, of the three types of directed payments. - VBP: a type of directed payment that requires MCOs to implement VBP models such as pay-for-performance incentives, shared savings arrangements, or other alternative payment models.
+This category also includes arrangements that require MCOs to participate in multi-payer or Medicaid-specific delivery system reforms.

 Within each of these categories, there is wide variation in the size and scope of arrangements.
 For example, some uniform rate increases make incremental adjustments to base payment rates (e.g., a 10 percent increase), while others make large additional payments that are greater than the original base payment rate.
-Similarly, some VBP arrangements require participation in arrangements that do not increase spending, while others provide large additional pay-for-performance incentives to providers, similar to delivery system reform incentive payments (DSRIP)authorized under Section 1115 demonstrations (MACPAC 2020).
+Similarly, some VBP arrangements require participation in arrangements that do not increase spending, while others provide large additional pay-for-performance incentives to providers, similar to Delivery System Reform Incentive Payments (DSRIP) authorized under Section 1115 demonstrations (MACPAC 2020).